openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     animal = 42
     // One may assign the variable of the union type with any valid value

-Different mechanisms can be used to get values of particular types from a union.
+Different mechanisms can be used to get values of particular types from a *union*.
 For example:

+|

 .. code-block:: typescript
    :linenos: